hmc-cs-dzhang/language-design/language-design.md

 **Response**

 In class, we talked about the specturm of DSL-ness, which included, in order from least to most "DSL-y", libraries, APIs, and DSLs.
 Just from that, it should be clear that the distinction between APIs and languages is fuzzy -- that's the whole point of a spectrum.

 This fuzziness is also evident in the similarities between the definitions of an API and a language.
 In particular, we defined a language as having fluency (vocabulary and grammar) and semantics.
 An API certainly has semantics.
 It also has some sense of fluency -- per Bloch, "if you get an API right, code will read like prose" (Bloch 506).
+This is what distinguishes an API from a library, and pushes it towards DSL on the spectrum.

 As we alluded to in an earlier response, a similiarity between APIs and languages is what makes one good.
 We can get a sense of the similarities by